-The project includes street improvements that implement Table 7-6 "Configuration of Altair" by providing pick-up/drop-off and loading zones.
+The project includes street and sidewalk improvements by reducing curb cuts and enhancing the pedestrian experience.
 The project is in support of this goal in the Community Vision of the General Plan:

 GOAL IX: Dynamic Downtown: To create and support a strong and attractive traditional downtown which serves as the community's central marketplace, common gathering place and symbolic center.
 The vitality and attractiveness of Sunnyvale are not reflected in its Downtown today.
 Vacant storefronts and a shuttered mall suggest a distressed community, lacking in positive identity.
 It is clear that both the desire of the public and the demand of the market are to recreate a traditional downtown of shops, restaurants, offices and residences, as a common gathering place, central marketplace and symbolic center for the City of Sunnyvale.